 Another way to find more water for our river is through conservation.
 While it is true that Santa Fe water customers have been doing a better job each year with water conservation, there is much more that could be done.
 Around the country, cities are using less water per capita than they did just five years ago, thanks to increasing awareness about simple ways to conserve water, such as low-flush toilets, improved shower heads, etc. Here are additional ways to gain greater impact on water conservation:

 4. Water re-use.
 From dumping the pan of dish water on the plants, to configuring your septic tank to convert black water to grey water and connecting it all to a drip irrigation system, there is a world of creativity awaiting you in the challenge of re-using water.
 The more times water can be re-used within the home and garden, the less water you will need from the City water supply and the more water will be available for our thirsty river.

-For an overview of the City’s long-term plan for water conservation, see the City of Santa Fe Water Conservation and Drought Management Plan.
+For an overview of the City’s long-term plan for water conservation, see the Water Conservation Office’s website, Save Water Santa Fe.